Fixing Posture: What Loved Ones Must Know…

 - Maintain correct alignment of bones and joints

-- Reduce stress on ligaments, minimizing risk of injury
+- Reduce stress on ligaments, minimizing the risk of injury

 - Conserve energy as muscles are used more efficiently